ecrucru/anticrux/README.md

 | 7     | 70712349 (?)  | 648           |
 | 8     | 917562070 (?) | 1506          |

+- **AntiCrux.options.ai.maxReply**

+The minimization of the liberty of your opponent doesn't necessarily pick the right move.
+Sometimes it is better to leave more than 1 opportunity of reply to be able to enlarge the strategy.
+This is very noticeable in the position "4k1nr/7Q/8/8/8/3P4/6PP/6rR b - -" :

+- Rxh7 leaves 1 move in Rxg1 but you lose
+- Rxh1 leaves 2 moves in Qxg8 and Qxh8 but you don't lose immediately

+This option is relevant when AntiCrux.options.ai.minimizeLiberty is activated.
+The higher the figure, the higher the nodes and the lower the depth.
+The recommended values are 1 (forced moves where possible) or 2 (tolerable liberty without forced moves).

 - **AntiCrux.options.ai.noStatOnForcedMove**

 To play faster when the moves are forced, you can choose to not perform a deep analysis to evaluate the position of the artificial intelligence.